 Fraser Papers currently holds licences from the Government of the Province of New Brunswick in respect of the Crown Lands.
 Fraser Papers has the right to approximately 17% of the annual harvest from the Crown Lands in consideration for a royalty fee paid to the Crown.
 Approximately 83% of the annual harvest from the Crown Lands is sub-licenced to third parties who are entitled to cut and harvest timber for their own use on payment of the royalty fee to the Crown and payment of a management fee to Fraser Papers.
 On January 31, 2006, the Operating LP and Fraser Papers entered into the Crown Lands Services Agreement pursuant to which the Operating LP agreed to provide services under Fraser Papers' direction relating to the Crown Lands.
-Under the Crown Lands Services Agreement, the Operating LP charges Fraser Papers the following prescribed fees: (i) Acadian's cost of production (including harvest cost, transportation, access road construction and maintenance), and (ii) a service fee (calculated in \$/m3) as consideration for its services under the Crown Lands Services Agreement.
+Under the Crown Lands Services Agreement, the Operating LP charges Fraser Papers the following prescribed fees: (i) Acadian's cost of production (including harvest cost, transportation, access road construction and maintenance), and (ii) a service fee (calculated in \$/m) as consideration for its services under the Crown Lands Services Agreement.
 The service fee charged by Acadian will be audited by an independent auditor every five years.
 The service fee is fixed for those five years with an embedded annual adjustment based on the New Brunswick Consumers Price Index.
-As manager of the Crown Lands under the Crown Timber Licenses, Fraser Papers is responsible for collecting and paying to the Government (i) a royalty fee (calculated in \$/m that varies based on species type), and (ii) a levy fee (calculated in \$/m for silviculture spending that differs for softwood and hardwood).
+As manager of the Crown Lands under the Crown Timber Licenses, Fraser Papers is responsible for collecting and paying to the Government a royalty fee (calculated in $\frac{m^3}{m^3}$ that varies based on species and product type).
+A levy fee (calculated in $\frac{m^3}{m^3}$ for silviculture spending that differs for softwood and hardwood) is administered for volume harvested on the License.
 Acadian assists Fraser Papers by collecting such amounts from sub-licensees.